This page is still under construction as of August 2009 - - more photos and information to follow!

 Wartime and 1940's Equipment

 For lack of a better description, I have called this equipment the RMD/TMD model, referring to the part of the model numbers for each.
 This equipment was two piece in wrinkle-gray painted cabinets, recognizable by a large single "T" handle on top.
 See photos below.
-This model was introduced during early wartime and was in production by 1942 when war broke out.
-It was replaced in approximately 1949 by the well known green colored "Pre-Progress Line" mobiles discussed below.
-To the best of my knowledge, this equipment was produced only in low band VHF, and of course only in FM.
+This model was introduced during wartime and was in production by late 1942..
+The series probably included 4th through 7th M.O. equipment orders.
+It was replaced in approximately 1949 by the well known green colored "Pre-Progress Line" "8th M.O." mobiles discussed below.
+This equipment was produced only in low band VHF, and of course only in FM.
 The control head was very art-deco in appearance, as can be seen.
 It was available in 30 or 60 Watt versions, 30-40 MHz.
 The 30 Watt transmitter was the TMD-30, while the 60 watt was the TMD-60.
-These were made in large numbers compared to their predecessors mentioned above, and the green "Pre-Progress Line" mobiles were essentially just upgraded versions of this design.
+These were made in large numbers compared to their predecessors mentioned above, and the green "Pre-Progress Line" "8th M.O." mobiles were essentially just upgraded versions of this design.
 Note that both these and their predecessor the E-1 sets were also available with internal AC power supplies to be used as tabletop base stations, in which case a box-like tabletop control box with internal speaker was supplied.
-Note that the equipment was also available with a telephone style handset.
+Note also that the equipment was also available with a telephone style handset.
 The photo below is from 1943.

 Note spinner knob on steering wheel!